Recruitment Period

 Major Responsibilities and Designated Areas of Expertise

-The Junior Specialist has the general duties of working closely with the Principal Investigator (PI) in the planning and execution of research projects.
-The junior specialist may assist in data collection, entry and quality control, study design and implementation, literature reviews and data analysis for preparation of manuscripts or conference presentations, and writing conference abstracts and manuscripts (e.g., methods and results sections, table, and and figure generation) for a particular project.
+The Junior Specialist has the general duties of working closely with the Principal Investigator (PI) in the planning and execution of a research projects.
+The junior specialist may assist in data collection, entry and quality control, study design and implementation, literature reviews and data analysis for preparation of manuscripts or conference presentations, and writing conference abstracts and manuscripts (e.g., methods and results sections, table, and figure generation) for a particular project.

 Successful candidates are expected to participate in three major categories of activities listed below:

-1. Research (90% EFFORT)
+1. RESEARCH (90% EFFORT)

 This recruitment is conducted at the junior rank.
 The resulting hire will be at the junior rank regardless of the proposed appointee’s qualifications.

-A reasonable estimate for this position is $53,100 at step 1, or $56,600 at step 2.
+A reasonable estimate for this position is $53,100 at Step 1 or $56,600 at Step 2.

 Basic Qualifications

-• Experience preparing cDNA
+• Experience with rodent

-Qualified applicants should submit:
+Qualified applicants should submit

 • Cover letter detailing their qualification for this position